EPPO Global Database

 Currently L. decemlineata is distributed between latitudes 15 ° and 60 ° N while it is not generally present in tropical countries, nor in most of eastern Asia.
 It is absent in the Korean peninsula, Japan, India, Africa and in the temperate southern hemisphere (Vlasova, 1978, Worner, 1988, and Jolivet, 1991).
 In Europe the species is widely spread, with the exception of Denmark, Finland, Norway, Sweden and the United Kingdom, including the islands of Guernsey and Jersey (Thomas & Wood, 1980).
 In these islands there are frequent interceptions but the species is not established.

-EPPO Region: Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France (mainland, Corse), Georgia, Germany, Greece (mainland), Hungary, Italy (mainland, Sicilia), Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Moldova, Netherlands, North Macedonia, Poland, Portugal (mainland), Romania, Russia (Central Russia, Eastern Siberia, Far East, Northern Russia, Southern Russia, Western Siberia), Serbia, Slovakia, Slovenia, Spain (mainland, Islas Baleares), Switzerland, Türkiye, Ukraine, United Kingdom (England), Uzbekistan
+EPPO Region: Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France (mainland, Corse), Georgia, Germany, Greece (mainland), Hungary, Italy (mainland, Sicilia), Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Moldova, Netherlands, North Macedonia, Poland, Portugal (mainland), Romania, Russia (Central Russia, Eastern Siberia, Far East, Northern Russia, Southern Russia, Western Siberia), Serbia, Slovakia, Slovenia, Spain (mainland, Islas Baleares), Switzerland, Türkiye, Ukraine, United Kingdom (England), Uzbekistan

 Asia: China (Heilongjiang, Jilin, Xinjiang), Iran, Iraq, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan